Sound logic eludes India’s T20 World Cup selection

-I personally feel that trademark of any champion side never depends on how many stars they have in their line up, but on how many people are thirsty enough to grab that stardom.
-Indian cricket team’s selection for the upcoming T20 World Cup primarily reflects Indian selectors’ illusion, in stark contrast to the realistic approach, which country like Australia have often displayed.
+I personally feel that trademark of any champion side never depends on how many stars they have in their line up, but on how many people who thirst to grab stardom.
+Indian cricket team`s selection for the upcoming T20 World Cup primarily reflects Indian selectors` illusion, in stark contrast to the realistic approach, which countries like Australia have often displayed.

 It is the hunger to win and desire to excel, which often separates the great and a good team.
 Cricket for that matter is no exception.